Nivalyx/osu-wiki/wiki/Mapping_and_Modding_Timeline/id.md

 ### January

-- **2021-01-05:** `Explicit` label for beatmaps was implemented to clean up inappropriate old ranked content and permit previously unacceptable song content. <!-- https://github.com/ppy/osu-web/pull/6575 -->
+- **2021-01-05:** Label `Eksplisit` mulai diberlakukan bagi beatmap-beatmap yang mengandung lagu yang berkonten eksplisit. <!-- https://github.com/ppy/osu-web/pull/6575 -->
     - This change did not apply to visual content in pending beatmaps.
 These continue to follow [Visual Content Considerations](/wiki/Rules/Visual_Content_Considerations).
 - **2021-01-30:** In-game chat channel `#modhelp` was replaced by `#mapping` because the original channel was primarily used for mapping discussion.